aethe/midirect/README.md

 cargo build --release
 ```

-This will generate a binary called `m2k` and store it in `./target/release/`.
+This will generate a binary called `midirect` and store it in `./target/release/`.

 ## Tutorial